Arnav-Mathur07/DoHad/README.md

                   └───────────────────────────────┘
 ```

-*   **AND-Gate Logic:** The application applies all active filters simultaneously.
-A record is only included in the output if it meets every selected criteria.
+* ** AND-Gate Logic:** All active filters are combined and applied in all at the same time.
+A record will be included in the result until it satisfies at the least all of the criteria.
-*   **Deep Keyword Search:** The search input compares terms against the title, key findings, and abstract text, returning matches regardless of letter case.
+* **Deep Keyword Search:** This search input matches the terms it contains to the title, key findings, and abstract text, regardless of case.
-*   **Exposure Period Extraction:** If a user filters by exposure window, the engine runs text matches on the title and key findings to identify relevant studies.
+* **Extracting an Exposure Period:** When users filter by exposure window, the engine performs text matching on the title and key findings to find articles that fit.
-*   **Article Type Detection:** Filters partition the dataset into `Research` or `Review` by analyzing metadata tags and checking titles for keywords (e.g., searching for "review").
+* **Article Type Recognition:** Filters separate into ‘Research’ and ‘Review’ articles by parsing metadata tags and searching titles for keywords such as “review”.
-*   **State Persistence:** Active filter criteria are serialized and saved to the browser's `sessionStorage`.
-This maintains the user's focus state when navigating between pages (e.g., index, database, analytics).
+* **State Persistence:** The current filter criteria are serialized and stored in the browser‘s sessionStorage.
+Maintains the focus state across pages (index, database, analytics).

 ---